 Longer ferry crossings usually have kennels in which you can put your dogs, and shorter crossings usually expect your dog to stay in the car.
 Please be aware that you cannot stay in the vehicle bays with your animals so you will have to leave them for the journey or return to your vehicle only if accompanied by a member of staff.
 This has implications for dogs who have separation anxiety or who may find the voyage stressful.
 Foot passengers cannot usually travel with dogs.

 Several airlines also fly dogs in the hold on short and long-haul flights.
 Some airlines have a maximum weight for dogs they will accept.
 Occasionally, airlines will fly dogs of less than certain weights in the cabin.
 Both Air France and British Airways will fly pets.
 In some cases if the combined weight of the dog and its crate are more than certain weights, your pet will be required to travel freight.
 For very long journeys, the advantages of flying a pet may outweigh the disadvantages, especially in comparison to leaving a dog for long periods of time in kennels on a ferry.
+Nonetheless, RV travel with dogs can be very ideal, given you can stop fairly frequently.
+On top of that, an RV is a great way to see a large area in one trip, in which case you might want to look at a one way rv rental.

 All cross-channel services require you to follow the PETS passport scheme.